-Stepped-care intervention results in weight loss, at lower costJune 26th, 2012 in Health /
+Stepped-care intervention results in weight loss, at lower costJune 26, 2012 in Medicine & Health / Health

 Although a standard behavioral weight loss intervention among overweight and obese adults resulted in greater average weight loss over 18 months, a stepped care intervention resulted in clinically meaningful weight loss that cost less to implement, according to a study in the June 27 issue of JAMA.

 "Most weight loss programs are intensive during the initial weeks of treatment, become less intensive over time, and maintain a fixed contact schedule for participants irrespective of treatment success or failure.
 Intensive weight loss programs are costly and require substantial time commitments from the participants, making them impractical in many circumstances.
 An alternative is a stepped-care approach.
 It involves an initially low-intensity intervention that is increased if weight loss milestones are not achieved at fixed time points.
 Stepped care has been effective for treatment of other health conditions.
 In theory, stepped care could result in better weight loss than conventional therapy because treatment intensity is escalated if weight loss goals are not met during the treatment period," according to background information in the article.
 "If shown to be an effective and a lower cost alternative to traditional in-person programs, a stepped-care approach could prove to be a cost-effective means for obesity treatment."